DiverseRaul/BimbaStudios/README.md

-# Nova Studios Website
+# Bimba Studios Website

-A modern, responsive website for Nova Studios built with HTML5, CSS3, and JavaScript.
+A modern, responsive website for Bimba Studios built with HTML5, CSS3, and JavaScript.

 ## Features